nickytonline/source.nickytonline.github.io/src/pages/blog/2018-09-02-setting-up-storybook-for-preact.md

   - ui
   - ux
 ---
+Update 2019/06/30: Storybook now has an option via the CLI to install for Preact.
+For more info see \[Preact for Storybook](https://storybook.js.org/docs/guides/guide-preact).TLDR \`npx -p @storybook/cli sb init --type preact\`.

 In my last Storybook post, [Getting Started with Storybook for React](https://www.iamdeveloper.com/blog/2018-03-26-getting-started-with-react-storybook/), I showed you how to install Storybook for React and gave a quick breakdown of what all the pieces were.
 I suggest giving that a quick read before continuing here.